Create a Key

 An error has occurred if the HTTP status code is not 200.
 Errors can range from the a benign 404 (resource not found) to more urgent errors (your API Key ran out of credit, failed authentication, etc).

 Note that JSONP requests respond with a HTTP status code of 200 as all other responses are ignored by most browsers.

-Each IP address is rate limited at 10 requests per second for version 1 of the API.
+Each IP address is rate limited at 25 requests per second.
 Tripping the rate limit will result in a 503 response.

 If you expect to breach the limit please contact us and we can move you to an endpoint with a higher limit.